swagathj/nagiosxi-hostclone/README.md

 nfs_janum: "{{ nfs_janum }}"

 # Step 5 : Remove unwanted directories (Optional)
 This step is completely optional.
 In this ansible roles example we will not use other directories so we are deleting them.
-After deleting the additional directories you can use tree command to list the directory structure of motd roles
+After deleting the additional directories you can use tree command to list the directory structure of agiosxi-hostclone roles

 copy
 [root@ansible nagiosxi-hostclone]$ rm -rf tests vars